Gyoudmon/Japanese/literacy/phonology/README.md

 07Close`Close`;06Near-Close`Near-Close`;05Close-Mid`Close-Mid`;04Mid`Mid`;03Open-Mid`Open-Mid`;02Near-Open`Near-Open`;01Open`Open`;
 `Figure 1.1: `IPA Vowels

-Figure 1.1 is the well known vowel chart defined in the IPA, extended the Jones \[1:CardinalVowels\], a measuring system of vowels that well trained phoneticians can produce and recognize.
-That is, vowels defined in figure 1.1 are just abstract references, instead of exact mappings, of real vowels in a particular language, although for some languages, some of their vowels may happen to coincide with the cardinal vowels.
+Figure1.1 is the well known vowel chart defined in the IPA, extended the
-Nonetheless, figure 1.1 still deserves its place for beginners due to its intuitiveness.
+ \[1\], a measuring system of vowels that well trained phoneticians can produce and recognize.
+That is, vowels defined in figure1.1 are just abstract references, instead of exact mappings, of real vowels in a particular language, although for some languages, some of their vowels may happen to coincide with the cardinal vowels.
+Nonetheless, figure1.1 still deserves its place for beginners due to its intuitiveness.

 A _cardinal vowel_ 「基本母音きほんぼいん」 is defined to be produced when the tongue is in an extreme position, either front or back, high or lowThe